adhadse/Deepdubpy/README.md

 The background sound effects/accompaniments will behave as noise for our next step 3, (and possibly step 4).
 This problem is solved by using source separation technique (using *Spleeter*) spliting original audio containing a speech, into `<hash>_vocals.wav` and `<hash>_accopaniments.wav`.
 This step is performed only for the audio segments containing known speech (i.e., based on `sentence_df`), completely retaining background sound effects for audio segments which doensn't contain any speech.

 ### [Step 3](https://github.com/adhadse/Deepdub/blob/master/3_Clustering_audio_segments_for_speaker_diarization.ipynb): Clustering audio Segments for speaker Diarization
 We don't know who spoke a particular audio segment just from subtitles.
 We need to give labels to audio segments so that we can dub that particular audio segment into that particular speaker's voice.
 For this I have applied clustering to speaker embeddings of audio segments, creating labels.
-Check [this notebook with visualization](https://colab.research.google.com/drive/1ayeG_AL_RXvhiUoe0Me1q3TjqpIsrFjb?usp=sharing)
+Check [this notebook with visualization](https://colab.research.google.com/drive/1ayeG_AL_RXvhiUoe0Me1q3TjqpIsrFjb?usp=sharing).

-### [Step 4]: Voice Reproduction
+### Step 4: Voice Reproduction
 We already know which audio segment is spoken by which speaker in previous step.
 We can use these speech segments for that particular speaker for voice adaptation, generating speech (`<hash>_gen.wav`) using a TTS (Text-To-Speech) model and preprocessed subs (sentences).

 ### [Step 5](https://github.com/adhadse/Deepdub/blob/master/deepdub_audio.py#L78-L92): Accompaniments Overlay and Concatenation of audio segments.